Corporate Governance

 • The Ethical Trading Initiative (ETI) whose Base Code is drawn from the scope and standards defined by the UN and ILO.

-Our policy covers 14 key principles that reflect those in the ETI Base Code including: prohibition of slavery and human trafficking, safe and hygienic working conditions and payment of a fair wage.
-All direct suppliers are required to show compliance with this Policy and to provide evidence of continuous improvement in worker welfare.
+In addition to this, The Big Table Group has its own Ethical Trading Policy that sets out company policies and practices to ensure our business and supply chain practices are free from slavery and human trafficking far as possible.
+Our Ethical Trading Policy covers 14 key principles that reflect those in the Ethical Trading Initiative (ETI)Base Code including: prohibition of slavery and human trafficking, safe and hygienic working conditions and payment of a fair wage.
+All direct suppliers are required to show compliance with this policy and to provide evidence of continuous improvement in worker welfare.

 Suppliers must have their own Codes of Conduct, ethical trading policies and management systems to demonstrate their approach to prevent modern slavery and human trafficking.